anoukdebrouwer/Matlab-Tools/README.md

 Create a new figure window whose width and height are independently scaled by a factor relative to the default figure size.

 ## scatterWithLinearFit.m
-Create a scatter plot with a least-squares fitted line and a text box displaying the number of valid data points, correlation coefficient and corresponding p-value
+Create a scatter plot with a least-squares fitted line and a text box displaying the number of valid data points, correlation coefficient and corresponding p-value.

 Example:
 ```